What’s it about?

 What will I do on this tracking & nature awareness course?

-You’ll start off by tuning in your senses, to get a feel for how the woodland looks, sounds and smells.
-We’ll introduce you to still hunting, a technique used by Native Americans.
-From there we’ll practice stalking so that you can move through the woodlands effortlessly and quietly!
-We’ll do this through some fun and informative exercises.
+You’ll start off by tuning in your senses, to get a feel for how the woodland looks, sounds and smells using a technique known as still hunting, a technique used by Native Americans.

-We’ll move on to some of the important principles of tracking by practicing on each other and cover topics such as:
+We’ll take a look at some equipment that will enhance your experience of nature watching and make a tracking stick.
+From there we’ll move on to some of the important principles of tracking and cover topics such as:

 - Using a tracking stick,

-We’ll then move back to wildlife and look at examples of the various ‘clues’ that can let us know what animals are around including:
+We’ll then look at examples of the various ‘clues’ that can let us know what animals are around including:

 Given time we’ll also look at: